pyeve/eve/docs/config.rst

                                 validate locally before submitting the payload
                                 to the API.

+                                Also be aware that when :ref:`user-restricted`
+                                is enabled the rule will be validated against *user data only*.
+So in this scenario duplicates are allowed as long as they are stored by different users.
+Conversely, a single user cannot store duplicate values.

 ``data_relation``               Allows to specify a referential integrity rule
                                 that the value must satisfy in order to validate.
 It is a dict with three keys: